 Research tells us that successful physicists are good at more than problem solving and doing experiments - they have to be good communicators (both orally and in writing) and be able to work as part of a team.
 Throughout our curriculum, our students are expected to develop each of these skills, eventually culminating in a near-professional performance during their Senior Research projects.
-In 2011-12, our students demonstrated what they had learned in a variety of ways.
-Nick Polley, a senior Physics and Applied Math major, worked with Dr. Casey Watson on his senior project which resulted in a paper entitled "Chandra X-ray Constraints on Sterile Neutrino Warm Dark Matter," recently accepted for publication.
-Two other students, Eddie Pluhar and Bret Henderson, completed Leighty Scholar research projects with Dr. Martell.
-All three students presented their research in professional settings multiple times, including at the 2012 April Meeting of the American Physical Society.
+In 2012-13, our students demonstrated what they had learned in a variety of ways.
+All six of our graduating seniors presented their research at the Millikin Undergraduate Poster Symposium, with Eddie Pluhar winning a first place prize and Jamiahus Walton a second place prize.
+One other student, Syed Salik, completed a Leighty Scholar research project with Dr. Martell.
+Five of the graduating students presented their research in professional settings multiple times, including at the 2013 March Meeting of the American Physical Society.